Guidance

 And talking is half the battle: if conflicts in the team are first brought to the table openly, then a joint solution is usually already in sight.

-Are you interested in the topic of conflicts in a team or do you need support?
+Are you interested in the topic of team conflicts or do you need support?
 We are here for you!

 The authors